bairblog/bairblog.github.io/_posts/2019-02-11-learning_preferences.md

 assume a different structure for what Alice prefers to keep unchanged, such as constraints, and learn them separately.

-You can learn more about this research by reading our paper, or by checking out our poster at ICLR 2019.
-The code is available here.
+You can learn more about this research by reading [our paper][8], or by checking out our poster at ICLR 2019.
+The code is available [here][7].

 [1]:https://en.wikipedia.org/wiki/Reinforcement_learning